-Marketing teams increasingly rely on AI in marketing analytics to attribute value, optimize content, and prove ROI faster than traditional reporting.
-AI models surface patterns across channels, automate attribution, and translate engagement signals into actionable content marketing metrics that teams can operationalize immediately.
+Marketing teams are using AI more in marketing analytics.
+This helps them attribute value, analyze content, and prove ROI more quickly than traditional reporting.
+AI models find patterns across channels and automate attribution.
+They also convert engagement signals into useful content marketing metrics that teams can use right away.

 Industry teams using advanced analytics report clearer content-performance lines and faster decision cycles, which improves campaign ROI and reduces wasted production time.
 Picture a content team that used predictive topic scoring to lift organic conversions by measuring AI-driven engagement signals against baseline KPIs within eight weeks.